vesoft-inc/nebula-docs/docs/manual-EN/5.appendix/upgrade-guide.md

 This document describes how to upgrade Nebula Graph.
 Find the corresponding upgrade guide to your version below.

-## Upgrading From Nebula Graph RC3 t RC4
+## Upgrading From Nebula Graph RC3 to RC4

 - Stop all the Nebula Graph services
   - Run `scripts/nebula.service stop all` command on each machine